-To report an email scam please pay the small processing fee below and you will be redirected to the form to report the scam.
-I apologize for having to charge a small fee but that is how we prevent spammers from submitting fake scams, etc.
+To report email scams please see below and you will be redirected to the form to report the scam.

 Yahoo is very receptive to complaints regarding their email accounts.
 Spam or fraud originating from a Yahoo!
 Mail account (i.e., firstname.lastname@example.org) gets special attention.
 If you receive spam sent from a Yahoo!
 Mail account, please send Yahoo an unedited copy of the message with full headers via their Mail Abuse Feedback Form.
 Since spamming is expressly prohibited in Yahoo!’s Terms of Service, any account caught spamming will be canceled.